check-spelling-sandbox/temurin-build/README.md

 The structure of a build is:

- 1. Configuration phase determines what the configuration of the build is based on your current platform and and optional arguments provided
+ 1. Configuration phase determines what the configuration of the build is based on your current platform and optional arguments provided
  1. Configuration is written out to `config/built_config.cfg`
  1. Build is kicked off by either creating a docker container or running the native build script
  1. Build reads in configuration from `built_config.cfg`